Alejogb1/job-board/blog-data/how-do-i-add-a-required-field-to-a-microservice-bounded-context-when-the-data-resides-in-a-separate-bounded-context.md

 id: "how-do-i-add-a-required-field-to-a-microservice-bounded-context-when-the-data-resides-in-a-separate-bounded-context"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 I remember a particularly tricky project a few years back, where we had a similar situation.
 We were building an e-commerce platform, and our 'order processing' microservice required customer address information, which was actually managed by our 'user management' service.
 The initial design had them loosely coupled, which worked fine… until we needed to add mandatory address fields for compliance.
 It exposed some interesting challenges, and frankly, it’s a common issue when moving towards microservice architectures.
 The key, as always, is to approach it systematically, focusing on both technical implementation and domain considerations.

 The problem, at its core, is a data dependency across bounded contexts.
 Bounded contexts, in Domain-Driven Design, are meant to be relatively autonomous, each owning its data and logic.
 This promotes modularity and reduces the blast radius of changes.
 However, when a required field is needed by one context but owned by another, direct access breaks the principle of bounded context isolation.